Research Interests

 Currently, the research focuses on improving the performances of the proposed lower bounding techniques, applying them to different forms of ND problems, and developing exact and/or heuristic approaches exploiting them.

-Unit Commitment problems in electrical power production are a fundamental tool for efficient management of the complex electrical system, in particular in the current free-market regime.
-For these problems, solution techniques based on Lagrangian relaxations have been developed, both for the monopolistic case [A10, A21, C4] and for the free-market case [C2]; these techniques have shown to be competitive with more traditional meta-heuristic approaches [C1].
+For this problem, solution techniques based on Lagrangian relaxations have been developed, both for the monopolistic case [A10, A21, C4] and for the free-market case [C2]; these techniques have shown to be competitive with more traditional meta-heuristic approaches [C1].
 An innovative two-stage dynamic programming algorithm has been proposed for the solution of the Lagrangian subproblems of UC problems with "ramp constraints" [A16]; the new algorithm has been shown to be a remarkably effective base for constructing Lagrangian heuristics for ramp-constrained UC problems [A21, C4].
 The analysis of UC problems has also lead to the proposal of a new class of valid inequalities for MINLP problems with a specific structure [A17] that have later proven to be useful also for entirely different applications such as portfolio optimization problems [A18].
 These valid inequalities have shown to be particularly effective for implementing MILP-based approximate algorithms for UC [A24], especially if used in combination with Lagrangian techniques.
 [A32].
-Notably, this line of research has been funded by two Italian grants (Progetto Coordinato Agenzia2000 CNR and PRIN 2005), of which I have been one of the leading investigators.
-Currently, the research focuses on developing innovative models of UC problems, and the corresponding solution algorithms, capable of better taking into account real-world constraints that have been so far only approximately dealt with due to the need of making the problems more computationally tractable.
+The dynamic programming algorithm proposed in [A16] has also suggested "large but very tight" MINLP formulations of the problem, that have proven to be computationally useful [B11, A72], also leading to the proof of a general convex hull result that has an independent interest (and that was previously proven in a wrong way [T6]).
+The combination of different techniques is crucial for solving stochastic versions of the problem taking into account the inherent uncertainty in electrical systems, such as that corresponding to production from renewable energy sources [A56].
+The specific challenge of these problems has suggested a new primal recovery technique for Lagrangian-based approaches [A66] which may later find other applications.

 Max-Cut problems